 To end this off, just a reminder: This blog, being unofficial, is not the place for you to submit your ISB-related opinions or complaints for NUSSU official attention.

-You can share your thoughts casually with me here, but if you expect us to take some action, please use email@example.com to submit it, even if it’s something you’ve already shared with me.
+You can share your thoughts casually with me here, but if you need official involvement, please use the official emails at email@example.com (official NUS feedback) or firstname.lastname@example.org (NUSSU proposals and matters) to submit it, even if it’s something you’ve already shared with me.
 Just do us a favour and get it in black and white there.
 Thanks!